 Written by Anna Ouyang MoenchDirected by Maggie BurrowsFeaturing Shirley Chen, Emma Galbraith, Erin Rae Li, Albert Park & Ji-young Yoo

 During a mission trip to Bangkok, the four members of a Korean Christian girls’ youth group discover that their revered pastor has hidden a camera in their hotel bathroom.
 Samantha is personally wounded that Pastor would do this to her.
 Jen is worried about how this might affect her college applications.
 Mimi’s out for blood, as usual.
 And Kyung-Hwa thinks everyone needs to have lower expectations for men.
 Their communal rage and disillusionment fuel increasingly violent revenge fantasies amidst the no-holds-barred neon bubblegum sex-tourism mecca of Bangkok.
 Man of God is a funny feminist thriller about that moment when girls realize the male gaze has been watching all along—and decide they’re definitely gonna do something about it.

 On a November night in 1994, a murder was committed in Cherry Hill, New Jersey.
-In this true-crime story told completely through song, a tight-knit Jewish community gathers to recount, remember, and reckon with the details of what happened in—and to—their town.
-Written with humor and chutzpah, this wholly original musical asks what it does to our souls when our leaders fall from grace.
+In this poignant story told completely through song, a tight-knit Jewish community gathers to recount, remember, and reckon with the details of what happened in—and to—their town.
+This wholly original production asks what it does to our souls when our leaders fall from grace.